ryangjchandler/fern/README.md

 </div>
 ```

-To use `sessionStorage`, or another custom storage that uses the same syntax, in place of `localStorage`, simply pass an optional third argument containing the storage object when creating the store.
+To use `sessionStorage`, or another custom storage that has an identical API, simply pass an optional third argument containing the storage object when creating the store.

 ```js
 Alpine.persistedStore('counterLocal',0) //will save to localStorage